libp2p/specs/ambient-peer/README.md

 ## Overview

 The ambient peer discovery protocol allows peers to share some of their ambient peers with each other.
-Ambient in this case simply means "known peers".
+Ambient in this case means "peers I used to be connected to".
-There is no definition of distance like in kademlia and neither do peers have to be connected to consider another peer as ambient.

 ## Usecase